 It’s also a great option if you’re looking for something compact, as it consists of little more than the earbuds you stick in your ear and a cable that loops around your neck, with the electronics for wireless connectivity and noise-cancellation housed in the earbud cases themselves.
 As such, you get a five-hour battery life with NC on, 8.5 hours with it off—for shorter trips or your daily commute, that’s probably more than most people need.

 For those of you who need to block out some noise while exercising or riding the bus or subway to work, you might find that a good neckband headphone is more your speed.
-Both the BT 150 NC ($99.99) and BT 100 NC ($79.99) get a boost in battery life thanks to their comfy collars, which rest around your neck and keep your earphones constantly at the ready, so you don’t need to fiddle around in your pocket or bag when you need to block out the outside world.
+The BT 100 NC ($79.99) gets a boost in battery life thanks to their comfy collars, which rest around your neck and keep your earphones constantly at the ready, so you don’t need to fiddle around in your pocket or bag when you need to block out the outside world.
 Both also offer great active noise-cancellation, with up to 7.5 hours of blissful, noise-free listening time.

 By Dennis Burger